severalnines/docs/user-guide/admin_settings.rst

 		- Server Load
 		- Handler

 We will add more options and report types in future releases.
-Check out the Operational Report walkthrough with examples in `this blog post <http://severalnines.com/blog/become-clustercontrol-dba-operational-reports-mysql-and-mariadb>`_.

 Operational Reports
 ````````````````````